JelteF/derive_more/doc/from.md

 The point of deriving this type is that it makes it easy to create a new instance of the type by using the `.into()` method on the value(s) that it should contain.
+This is done by implementing the `From` trait for the type that is passed to the derive.
-For (tuple) structs with a single field this is done by calling `.into()` on the desired content itself.
+For structs with a single field you can call `.into()` on the desired content itself after deriving `From`.
 For structs that have multiple fields `.into()` needs to be called on a tuple containing the desired content for each field.
-Enums have a bit different semantics as can be read in the [Enums](#enums) section below.
+For enums `.into()` works for each variant as if they were structs.
+This way the variant can not only be initialized, but also be chosen based on the type that `.into()` is called on.

 # Tuple structs